Which city is cheaper, Brussels or Amsterdam?

 Amsterdam is a laid-back, scenic, and historic city.
 It's an amazing and huge city with tons of activities and things to do.
 The famous beauty of this place is one of the main draws.
 It's also known for shopping, museums, and nightlife.

-Brussels is a historic, cosmopolitan, and multicultural city.
+Brussels is a colorful, multicultural, and historic city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 And you can't forget about the shopping, museums, and nightlife.

 Let's take a look at the differences and similarities between Brussels and Amsterdam.
 Then, you can decide for yourself which place is better for your next trip.

-Plenty of people visit the sights and museums in both Amsterdam and Brussels.
+Plenty of people visit the great sights and museums in both Amsterdam and Brussels.

 Eating is part of the travel experience when you visit Brussels.
 While the city is most known for its waffles and fries, the diversity of dishes and international restaurant selection continues to grow.
-Other popular dishes include moules-frites, waterzooi (a stew), and stoemp (made with mashed potatoes and vegetables).
+There are Lebanese, Japanese, and Indian restaurants among others.
+Popular local dishes include moules-frites, waterzooi (a stew), and stoemp (made with mashed potatoes and vegetables).

 Amsterdam may not make the list for most foodies, but you'll find what you need while you're in town.
 Food is expensive in this city, particularly in the touristy areas.
 There are some markets that sell great local items and the dessert cafes are awesome!